ricniew/ITM-TLS1.n-implementation/README.md

 &nbsp;&nbsp;&nbsp;Samples:

+`> cd /tmp/ITM-TLS1.n-implementation-2/unix`

-      . ./init_tlsv1.2 ; ./activate_teps-tlsv.sh -h /opt/IBM/ITM -r yes                 # A backup is performed and default keystore is renewed"
+    > . ./init_tlsv1.2 ; ./activate_teps-tlsv.sh -h /opt/IBM/ITM -r yes                 # A backup is performed and default keystore is renewed"
-      . ./init_tlsv1.2 ; ./activate_teps-tlsv.sh -h /opt/IBM/ITM -b no -r yes -a lx8266 # NO backup is performed, default keystore is renewed, arch folder is lx8266"
+    > . ./init_tlsv1.2 ; ./activate_teps-tlsv.sh -h /opt/IBM/ITM -b no -r yes -a lx8266 # NO backup is performed, default keystore is renewed, arch folder is lx8266"
-      . ./init_tlsv1.2 ; ./activate_teps-tlsv.sh -h /opt/IBM/ITM -b no -r no            # NO backup is performed and default keystore is not renewed"
+    > . ./init_tlsv1.2 ; ./activate_teps-tlsv.sh -h /opt/IBM/ITM -b no -r no            # NO backup is performed and default keystore is not renewed"

 <BR>

 3.4.2 Step by step using functions <a id='3.4.2'></a>
 -----------------------------------

 Alternatively, you can execute each function from the command prompt.
+It is more usefull for testing and verification purposes.
 But before starting to modify files or options you must:

 - **Perform a backup of all files and settings you want to modify**.
 Otherwise you cannot go back in case of failures.
 - Execute `. .\init_tlsv1.2.ps1` for Windows or `. ./init_tlsv1.2` for Unix/Linux to initialize TLS version specific variables